IsaacSchemm/DeviantArtFs/README.md

     let mutable offset = 0
     let mutable more = true
     while more do
+        let req = new DeviantArtFs.Requests.Gallery.GalleryAllViewRequest()
-        let req = new DeviantArtFs.Requests.Gallery.AllRequest(Offset = offset, Limit = 24)
+        let paging = new PagingParams(Offset = 0, Limit = Nullable 24)
-        let! (resp: DeviantArtPagedResult<DeviationResponse.Root>) = DeviantArtFs.Requests.Gallery.All.AsyncExecute token req
+        let! (resp: DeviantArtPagedResult<DeviationResponse.Root>) = DeviantArtFs.Requests.Gallery.GalleryAllView.AsyncExecute token paging req
         list.AddRange(resp.Results)
         offset <- resp.NextOffset |> Option.defaultValue 0
         more <- resp.HasMore

-Note how the result from AsyncExecute is `DeviantArtPagedResult`, which has a NextOffset field of `int option`, while the result from ExecuteAsync is `IDeviantArtPagedResult`, which has a NextOffset fieldd of `int?`.
+Note how the result from AsyncExecute is `DeviantArtPagedResult`, which has a NextOffset field of `int option`, while the result from ExecuteAsync is `IDeviantArtPagedResult`, which has a NextOffset field of `int?`.

+See ENDPOINTS.md for more information.

 ## Authentication